Twin-2/city-explorer-api/README.md

 3. You will also need to add a .env file with specified port access to 3333 for this code to run properly.

 ## Routes
-- '/movies' sends query to a movie database and returns a list of the top 20 movies for the search area.
+- '/movies' needs a city to searchQuery(any word) phrase paramater in the query to define what movies to look for. sends query to a movie database and returns a list of the top 20 movies based on your search.

-- '/weather' sends a request to a weather database and returns a 16 day forecast fot the search area.
+- '/weather' needs a lat(latitude) and lon(longitude) passed as query parameters. sends a request to a weather database and returns a 16 day forecast fot the search area.

 ## Architecture
 This was built with Javascript using Node and Express.